Is Reinforcement Learning (Not) for Natural Language Processing: Benchmarks, Baselines, and Building Blocks for Natural Language Policy Optimization: : A Library for Training LMs with RL

 \subsection{Reward Functions and Evaluation Metrics}

 Because \framework{} provides a generic interface for per-token or per-sequence generation rewards, it is possible to quickly apply a wide array of RL algorithms to a similarly diverse range of textual metrics-as-rewards.
-Specifically, we provide interfaces to 1) \textbf{n-gram overlap metrics} metrics such as ROUGE \citep{lin2004rouge}, BLEU \citep{papineni2002bleu}, SacreBLEU~\citep{post2018call}, METEOR \citep{banerjee2005meteor}; (2) \textbf{model-based semantic metrics} such as BertScore~\citep{zhang2019bertscore} and BLEURT~\citep{sellam-2020-bleurt} which generally provide higher correlation with human judgment; 3) \textbf{task-specific metrics} such as CIDER~\citep{vedantam2015cider}, SPICE~\citep{anderson2016spice} (for captioning/commonsense generation), PARENT~\citep{dhingra2019handling} (for data-to-text) and SummaCZS~\citep{laban2022summac} (for factuality of summarization); 4) \textbf{diversity/fluency/naturalness metrics} such as perplexity, Mean Segmented Type Token Ratio (MSSTR) \citep{johnson1944studies}, Shannon entropy over unigrams and bigrams \citep{shannon1948mathematical}, the ratio of distinct n-grams over the total number of n-grams (Distinct-1, Distinct-2) and count of n-grams that appear only once in the entire generated text \citep{li2015diversity}.
+Specifically, we provide interfaces to 1) \textbf{n-gram overlap metrics} metrics such as ROUGE \citep{lin2004rouge}, BLEU \citep{papineni2002bleu}, SacreBLEU~\citep{post2018call}, METEOR \citep{banerjee2005meteor}; (2) \textbf{model-based semantic metrics} such as BertScore~\citep{zhang2019bertscore} and BLEURT~\citep{sellam-2020-bleurt} which generally provide higher correlation with human judgment; 3) \textbf{task-specific metrics} such as CIDER~\citep{vedantam2015cider}, SPICE~\citep{anderson2016spice} (for captioning/commonsense generation), PARENT~\citep{dhingra2019handling} (for data-to-text) and SummaCZS~\citep{laban2022summac} (for factuality of summarization); 4) \textbf{diversity/fluency/naturalness metrics} such as perplexity, Mean Segmented Type Token Ratio (MSSTR) \citep{johnson1944studies}, Shannon entropy over unigrams and bigrams \citep{shannon1948mathematical}, the ratio of distinct n-grams over the total number of n-grams (Distinct-1, Distinct-2) and count of n-grams that appear only once in the entire generated text \citep{li2015diversity}; 5) \textbf{task-specific, model-based human preference metrics} such as classifiers trained on human preference data collected in the methodology of \citet{ouyang2022training}.